Chart Color Schemes

 Age

-The median age in Aspendale Gardens - Waterways is 42 years, significantly higher than Greater Melbourne's average of 37 years and Australia's median age of 38 years.
-The 55-64 age group makes up 15.6% of the population, compared to Greater Melbourne, while the 25-34 cohort represents 8.1%.
-According to post-2021 Census data, the 55 to 64 age group has increased from 13.9% to 15.6%, and the 75 to 84 cohort has risen from 5.1% to 6.2%.
-Conversely, the 45 to 54 cohort has decreased from 17.5% to 15.3%, and the 5 to 14 age group has dropped from 13.7% to 12.2%.
-Population forecasts for 2041 indicate substantial demographic changes in Aspendale Gardens - Waterways, with the 65 to 74 group expected to grow by 49%, reaching 1,255 people from 844.
-The combined age groups of 65 and above will account for 82% of total population growth, reflecting the area's aging demographic profile.
-In contrast, the 0 to 4 and 15 to 24 cohorts are projected to experience population declines.
+The median age in Aspendale Gardens - Waterways is 42 years, significantly higher than Greater Melbourne's average of 37 years and Australia's national average of 38 years.
+The 55-64 age group constitutes 15.6% of the population, compared to Greater Melbourne, while the 25-34 age group makes up 8.1%.
+Post-2021 Census data shows the 55 to 64 age group grew from 13.9% to 15.6%, and the 75 to 84 cohort increased from 5.1% to 6.2%.
+Conversely, the 45 to 54 cohort declined from 17.5% to 15.3%, and the 5 to 14 age group dropped from 13.7% to 12.2%.
+Population forecasts for 2041 indicate substantial demographic changes in Aspendale Gardens - Waterways, with the 65 to 74 group expected to grow by 49% (410 people), reaching 1,255 from 844.
+Notably, the combined 65+ age groups will account for 82% of total population growth, reflecting the area's aging demographic profile.
+In contrast, the 0 to 4 and 15 to 24 age cohorts are expected to experience population declines.